Malekitsu/MM6-Nightmare-Mode/README.md

 Leather is now really good to resist magic damage

-Novice: Increases 3 Class Armor and 3 to all Resistances per point of skill
+Novice: Increases 1 Class Armor and 2 to all Resistances per point of skill

-Expert: Recovery penalty reduced
+Expert: Increases 2 Class Armor and 4 to all Resistances per point of skill, Recovery penalty reduced

-Master: Recovery penalty eliminated, double resistances bonus
+Master: Increases 3 Class Armor and 6 to all Resistances per point of skill, Recovery penalty eliminated

 **Mail**

 Mail now has reduces physical damage by 1% per skill level in addition to reduce some magic damage

-Novice: Increases 3 Class Armor and 3 to all Resistances per point of skill
+Novice: Increases 2 Class Armor and 2 to all Resistances per point of skill

-Expert: Recovery penalty reduced, each point of skill reduces meele damage taken by 1%
+Expert: Increases 3 Class Armor and 3 to all Resistances per point of skill, Recovery penalty reduced

-Master: Recovery penalty eliminated
+Master: Increases 5 Class Armor and 4 to all Resistances per point of skill, Recovery penalty eliminated

 **Plate**